 Each foot contains 26 bones and 33 joints that are controlled by a number of muscles, tendons, and ligaments.
 Inflammation from psoriatic arthritis can occur in any one of those spots, explains says Alex Kor, DPM, podiatrist with Witham Health Services in Indiana.
 Ankle joints can also be affected by psoriatic arthritis, as well as tendons that pass around the ankle and connect the bones with the muscles that move them.

-When the membranes that line the joints, tendons, and connective tissue in the foot become inflamed, you may have pain, tenderness, and swelling in your foot.
+When your feet are affected by psoriatic arthritis, you may have pain, tenderness, and swelling in your foot.
+This occurs when the membranes that line the joints, tendons, and connective tissue in the foot become inflamed.
 Similar to other forms of inflammatory arthritis, such as rheumatoid arthritis, joints may feel may warm to the touch, and stiffness may be worse in the morning or after periods of inactivity.

 Symptoms may also flare, then go into periods of remission.
 Here’s more information about coping with psoriatic arthritis flares.